Is your Aircraft Propeller due for an Overhaul? Hours or years?

 Aircraft propeller overhaul periods deserve respect because what destroys most props is not external defects, but unseen internal corrosion.
 Dissimilar metals in the prop and hub create an environment ripe for corrosion, and the only way to properly inspect these areas of a propeller is through a teardown.
 Extensive corrosion can dramatically reduce the strength of the blades or hub.
 Even minor corrosion may cause a blade or hub to fail inspection.

 Because of the safety implications, airplane propeller safety is clearly not an area in which to skimp.
 Remember, corrosion can be internal in critical blade retention components.
 Such conditions present both a hidden defect and a potential safety-of-flight issue.
 This is the primary reason that calendar limits are an important inspection requirement.
 Also, the overhaul needs to include more than just a corrosion inspection.
 Restoration of paint and plating are important to assure future corrosion protection until the next overhaul.
-See our outline of the propeller overhaul process.

 Back to Home